Kahfisa/Credit-Card-Analytics/README.md

 ## Introduction
-Financial institutions generate large volumes of customer and transaction data every day, but turning this data into meaningful insights remains a challenge.
+Financial sector generate large volumes of customer and transaction data every day, but turning this data into meaningful insights remains a challenge.
 Therefore, this project aims to analyze customer demographics, revenue contribution, and credit risk using Python for data processing and Looker Studio for visualization to support data-driven decision making.

 ## Tools
 - Python